B.A. Degree Frequently Asked Questions

 It's easy.
 Find out how here.

 I'm a current Landmark College student.
-When do I formally declare the B.A. in Liberal Studies as my major?
+When do I formally declare the B.A. degree?

 Before the registration period of your second semester (about midway into the semester) you will have a formal discussion with your advisor.
-If, at this point, you are in good academic standing (GPA of at least 2.0), and if you have accumulated at least nine (9) Landmark College credits, you will be encouraged to meet with the B.A. program coordinator or others in Academic Affairs in order to declare.
+If, at this point, you are in good academic standing (GPA of at least 2.0), and if you have accumulated at least nine Landmark College credits (with grades of C or better), you will be encouraged to meet with the B.A. program coordinator or others in Academic Affairs in order to declare.

-What does it mean to declare a B.A. major?
+What does it mean to declare a B.A. degree in Liberal Studies?

-What if I don’t have nine (9) Landmark College credits mid-way through my second semester?
+What if I don’t have 9 successful Landmark College credits mid-way through my second semester?

-Nine credits demonstrates how you manage the liberal arts curriculum, the level of challenge and expectations for engagement.
+Successful completion of nine credits in three disciplines demonstrates your ability to manage the liberal studies curriculum.
 If you have a rough semester starting out, or if you come up short in credits by the midpoint of your second semester, we will provide assistance toward pursuing the B.A. degree option on a case-by-case basis.

 What if I don’t have a 2.0 GPA?

-Can I declare the B.A. in Liberal Studies major based on credits I earned at another college?
+Can I declare the B.A. in Liberal Studies based on credits I earned at another college?

 How should I arrange this meeting with my advisor and the B.A. coordinator?

 Speak with your advisor about when to schedule this meeting.
 The two of you can arrange it based on your schedule and credit accumulation.
-However, if you forget to do this, or are unsure of when to initiate the discussion, your advisor will work with you to schedule the appointment at the appropriate time as a part of your regular advising syllabus.
-Look for it!
-And if you have concerns or questions about the B.A., ask your advisor or anyone in Academic Affairs.
+However, if you forget to do this, or if you are unsure of when to initiate the discussion, your advisor will bring this up at the appropriate time.
+If you have concerns or questions about the B.A., ask your advisor or anyone in Academic Affairs.

-What if I change my mind, or it is determined that I will not progress in the B.A. major?
+What if I change my mind, or it is determined that I will not progress in the B.A. program?

-As the first couple of years of the B.A.
-Liberal Studies program resemble our A.A.
-Liberal Arts and General Studies programs, as well as our Business A.A. track, you will be positioned to switch to one of these A.A. programs as desired or as needed.
+As the first couple of years of the B.A. in Liberal Studies resemble our A.A. programs, you will be positioned to switch to one of these programs as desired or needed.